mttschltz/kittythinks/content/yitzhak-hen-roman-barbarians-out-of-africa.md

 Despite their name, the Vandals did not appear to have 'vandalised' North Africa but rather continued its Roman legacy.
 Writers of the time describe widespread devastation upon the Vandal's occupation, but Hen points out that this is not supported by archaeological finds, the continuation of the Roman administration in the area post-Vandalisation or the continued stable economic landscape of the time.

 The Vandals enjoyed Roman decadence.
 Rich clothing and food, daily baths and Roman entertainment were embraced.
-Unlike their ostrogothic neighbours however, the Vandals disliked Roman Catholics and their was some prosecution for those not inclined to agree with the message of Arius.
+Unlike their Ostrogothic neighbours however, the Vandals disliked Roman Catholics and their was some prosecution for those not inclined to agree with the message of Arius.

 There was no lack of intellectal curiosity however.
 North Africa - Carthage in particular, was full of schools for medicine, grammar, rhetoric and law; Latin was the spoken language among all North African Vandals and literary activity was not only thriving but heavily Vandal-influenced.